seasonedcc/composable-functions/README.md

 ### Throwing

 You can throw anything derived from `Error`.
 Check [this documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error#custom_error_types) on how to define your custom errors.
-The library will also wrap anything that does not extends `Error`, just to keep compatibility with code-bases that throw strings or objects.
+The library will also wrap anything that does not extend `Error`, just to keep compatibility with code-bases that throw strings or objects.

 ```typescript
 import { composable } from 'composable-functions'